QasimK/programmers-compendium/software-development/principles.md

 ## Law of Demeter

 The _principle of least knowledge_, in particular for OOD, says to loosely couple the design by having objects only talk to their immediate "friends".

 Code Smell: `self.friend.internal_variable.dobla()`

-Alternative: `self.friend.dobla()`
+Better: `self.friend.dobla()`